 The last steps in the cumulative impact analysis are to modify or add alternatives to mitigate significant cumulative effects, and to monitor the cumulative effects of the selected alternative and adaptive management.
-The cumulate effects evaluation in the previous section resulted in identifying impacts to oyster reef as a significant adverse cumulative impact if not mitigated for, mostly due to the direct impact of the TSP itself.
-Mitigation is proposed for the TSP as discussed in Section 4.8, and detailed in the Mitigation Plan provided in Appendix P. The mitigation is part of the TSP alternative and would consist of beneficially using dredged materials to build elevated relief above the bay bottom, capped with a veneer of suitable cultch.
+The cumulate effects evaluation in the previous section resulted in identifying impacts to oyster reef as a significant adverse cumulative impact if not mitigated for, mostly due to the direct impact of the LPP or NED itself.
+Mitigation is proposed for both the LPP and NED as discussed in Section 4.5, and detailed in the Mitigation Plan provided in Appendix P. The mitigation is part of the LPP alternative and would consist of beneficially using dredged materials to build elevated relief above the bay bottom, capped with a veneer of suitable cultch.
 This method has been previously used successfully to restore reef as discussed in the Mitigation Plan.
 The Mitigation Plan also contains a monitoring and adaptive management plan to ensure success criteria will be met, and that the mitigation effort can respond to changes that prevent achieving success.
 This would be actions to ensure the restored reef is relatively vertically stable and that natural oyster recruitment has taken place to establish the reef.